 With just a bit more blood and cruelty (please, no) The Last Valley could have been written by Cormac McCarthy.
 The film’s lasting claim to fame appears to be its sweeping symphonic music score, composed by John Barry.
 It’s a favorite of classic film score fans.

 Sometime around 1640, the Thirty Years’ War is killing much of Europe, with whole cities being slaughtered in the name of religious righteousness.
 A teacher named Vogel (Omar Sharif) flees for his life in the German mountains: bands of hungry mercenaries roam from village to village, raping, pillaging and murdering all.
-Vogel stumbles into a gloriously untouched high-valley village that has just brought in a good harvest.
+Vogel stumbles into a gloriously untouched high-valley village that has just brought in a fine harvest.
 In a few weeks the winter snows will isolate this haven from the outside world, guaranteeing a peaceful winter.
 But then comes the mercenary band of The Captain (Michael Caine), who has broken off from the general army.
 They’ve already changed sides in the religious war due to non-payment.
-The mercenary lieutenants Korski and Hansen (Brian Blessed & Michael Gothard) are not happy when the Captain takes the advice of the peacemaker Vogel — instead of destroying the valley village, they’ll take shelter there through the winter.
-Vogel brokers a deal between The Captain and the village leader Gruber (Nigel Davenport): the mercenaries will protect the village in exchange for rooms, lodging and women.
+The mercenary lieutenants Korski and Hansen (Brian Blessed & Michael Gothard) are not happy when the Captain takes the advice of the peacemaker Vogel — instead of destroying the valley village, they’ll shelter there through the winter.
+Vogel brokers a deal between The Captain and the village leader Gruber (Nigel Davenport): the mercenaries will protect the village in exchange for food, lodging and women.
 The latter demand is accepted as a lesser evil.
 The hypocrite Father Sebastian (Per Oscarsson) blesses the women that are chosen (for indulgences paid by their fathers).

 It’s not an easy peace.
 The Captain decides that Gruber’s woman, Erica (Florinda Bolkan of Una breve vacanza) will stay with him for the winter.
-The two men draw dice for Erica.
+The two men draw dice for her.
 Knowing that The Captain will not accept losing, and because she fancies him, Erica cheats in his favor.
 Young Inge (Madeleine Hinde of Incense for the Damned) is spared becoming a soldier’s whore, but she also resists taking farmer Andreas (Christian Roberts) in marriage — she’s attracted to the gentle, reasonable Vogel.
 When winter comes, the tension mounts.
 Gruber waits for an opportunity to ambush and kill the unwanted soldiers.
 Denied the woman he wants, Hansen turns traitor and brings a new band of desperate mercenaries to seize the village.
 Father Sebastian won’t ease up on his agitations — there are Protestants among the soldiers.
 All dread what will happen when the Spring thaw enables the soldiers to rejoin the Prince they’ve aligned with.
 Both Inge and Erica want to stay with the men they’ve chosen, but that just seems impossible.
 Erica’s survival has another level of jeopardy: she secretly worships Satan, and the crazed Father Sebastian would like nothing more than to burn a witch.

 After ten minutes of muddy rape, slaughter and stacks of corpses, the desperate Vogel walks into a valley more idyllic than anything in The Sound of Music.
 The balance of The Last Valley plays out in staggeringly beautiful Tyrolean scenery.
 The ruthless Captain decides not to commit his usual war crimes — the valley is a comfortable hideaway from the endless, awful war — and it can be defended.
 Standing on high ground, one has a clear view of the road leading to the forest on the other side of the valley — any visitor can be seen coming for miles.